keldigitalcube/iemoto/README.md

 ### Debug mode and Sourcemap

-If WP_DEBUG is true, theme will load `css/style.css`, which has Sourcemap integrated, instead of `style.css`, which is the Sourcemap-ommited version of the `css/style.css`.
+If WP_DEBUG is true, theme will load `css/style.css`, which has Sourcemap integrated, instead of `style.css`, which is the Sourcemap-omitted version of the `css/style.css`.

 Sourcemap is available if your Sass version is greater than 3.3.0.